 The first Missionaries to evangelize in Kitui were Holy Ghost Fathers from Kabaa (Machakos) in early 1930s.
 Also, by the time the Holy Ghost Fathers were introducing Christianity in Kitui, the Consolata Missionaries from Meru were evangelizing in the northern region of Kitui (now Kimangau).
 The first Mission house was built in 1945 at Mutune.
 The first Diocesan Priests in the Diocese were Frs.
 Peter Muema and the Late Boniface Lele, who were ordained in 1974.
 The first nun to profess was Sr. Teresia Muli (Assumption Sisters of Nairobi) from Boma parish.

-The Diocese consists of four Deaneries: Northern Deanery with 10 Parishes, Central Deanery with 7 Parishes, and Southern Deanery with 5 Parishes and Eastern Deanery with 4 parishes.
+The Diocese consists of four Deaneries: Northern Deanery with 10 Parishes, Central Deanery with 8 Parishes, and Southern Deanery with 5 Parishes and Eastern Deanery with 4 parishes.
 In 1989 there were 16 Diocesan priests and their numbers grew to 30 in 1999.
 Currently there are 82 Diocesan priests.
-There are 32 Seminarians in the various seminaries.
 There are also 12 congregations of Religious men and women serving in the Diocese; with Daughters of Jesus the Good Shepherd (DOJGS) as a Diocesan congregation.